 First of all, the MPS is classically trained to find a high-quality solution by a DMRG-like algorithm that minimizes negative log-likelihood~\cite{han_unsupervised_2018, han_mps_github_2018}.
 Theoretically, any probability distribution of an $n$-bit system can be represented through an MPS using exponentially large bond dimensions.
-By removing the components with small singular values in the MPS, we can obtain an approximate MPS, which is known to be locally optimal at each neighboring matrices in the MPS~\cite{paeckel2019time}.
-This truncation corresponds to dropping off minor components of the entanglement spectrum.
+By removing the components with small singular values in the MPS, we can obtain an approximate MPS, which is known to be locally optimal across neighboring matrices in the MPS~\cite{paeckel2019time}.
+This truncation corresponds to dropping minor components of the entanglement spectrum.
 In the present study, we did not explicitly set the upper bound of the bond dimensions, but instead we used a truncation cutoff of $5\times10^{-5}$ to truncate the bond dimensions.
 We set the training iterations to 10 and the learning rate to $0.05$.
-In both of our experiments in Sec.~\ref{sec:bas_experiment} and Sec.~\ref{sec:jgb_experiment} the training concluded after 10 iterations with a realized maximum bond dimension of 5 for the bars and stripes dataset and 25 for the financial dataset.
+In both of our experiments in Sec.~\ref{sec:bas_experiment} and Sec.~\ref{sec:jgb_experiment}, the training concluded after 10 iterations with a realized maximum bond dimension of 5 for the bars and stripes dataset and 25 for the financial dataset.
 After classical pretraining, the obtained MPS solution is then transferred to a quantum circuit ansatz by analytical decomposition~\cite{rudolph_decomposition_2023, ran_analytic_decomp_2020}.
 In order to introduce inductive bias to the model, the next step consists of extending the decomposed quantum circuit by additional gates that change its connectivity, therefore changing its entanglement capabilities.
-Consequently, the extended circuit should be subsequently retrained on quantum hardware.
+Subsequently, the extended circuit should be retrained on quantum hardware.
 In this work, we explore the effect of different circuit extensions on this subsequent training process.
-However, we use numerical simulations instead of real quantum hardware and leave it as a task for future research.
+However, we use numerical simulations instead of real quantum hardware and leave this to future work.